published www.filmedvd.it

 Bergman's films has always been steeped in symbolism.
 Even in its most classic works from the narrative, often hidden metaphors, symbols, illusions hidden.
 Just think of "Cries and Whispers," "Wild Strawberries," "The Virgin Spring," "Persona," "The Face" and so on.

+"Hour of the Wolf" however, is probably his film more cryptic, almost surrealistic, not only in photography and style that you hang up clearly to the German, but his approach to the story, the story, the characters.
 Johan is an artist tormented by nightmares, who lives two lives almost at the same time, the real one who sees her husband of Alma, a young woman who desperately tries to get close to her husband, and that inreale populated by fantastic creatures that slowly destroys his mind and which force him to come to terms with the ghosts of the past.
 Demons and ghosts that actually we never see in their "real" appearance.
 Johan describes them to his wife, after being drawn, but when we meet them seem to come out of a Bunuel films, with their air of bourgeois disgusting and nauseating, fake and diabolically insightful.

 And here it is the surrealism of the film.
 The deranged mind of Johan, which is the castle in which he and his wife are invited to dinner and his nightmares, his demons, or the inhabitants of the castle.